 The activities of the Weekend of Chamber Music are supported in part by public funds from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.

 Weekend of Chamber Music offers Chamber Music Fellowships to pre-professional musicians at its annual two-week July Summer Festival in the Catskills.
-In 2018, from July 15th to 29th, WCM Fellows will have the opportunity to work with WCM’s outstanding roster of performing artists and 2018 Composer-in-Residence, Joan Tower.
+In 2019, from July 13th to the 28th, WCM Fellows will have the opportunity to work with WCM’s outstanding roster of performing artists and 2019 Composer-in-Residence, Harold Meltzer.

 WCM’s Fellowship program offers up to five pre-professional performers and composers festival residencies, consisting of:

-• performances in the Eddie Adams Barn as well as performance opportunities in the region
+• Two public concerts in the Eddie Adams Barn as well as performance opportunities in the region

 Participants will gain first-hand experience of the inner workings of a chamber music festival, from rehearsal to performance, management to grant-writing, and administration.

 Weekend of Chamber Music will provide housing and lunches will be catered and shared among artists on the porch of the Eddie Adams barn, allowing for extended informal conversation with festival artists.

 Weekend of Chamber Music is located in the southern Catskill Mountains northwest of New York City